vishal-vp/clock/README.md

 # Clock
-A clock application build using react.
+A clock PWA build with react.